yossigo/retile/README.md

 Under Routing, ensure that the domains and ports do not collide with other installations of the tile.

-Once installed, run `cf enable-service-access redislabs-<label>` to enable the new service instance for your new install
+Once installed, run `cf enable-service-access redislabs-<label>` to enable the new service in your foundation